games647/FlexibleLogin/README.md

     emailConfiguration {
         # Username for the account you want to the email from
         account=""
-        # Is password recovery using an email allowed
+        # Is password recovery using an email alloweds
         enabled=false
         # Mail server
         host="smtp.gmail.com"